- Basic study facts

-- As you will see below, the results were quite extraordinary for the keto group.
-Many people have now called the authors out for publishing unlikely results with multiple unreported conflicts of interests.
+- The results were quite extraordinary for the keto group.
+Many people have now called the authors out for publishing a study with multiple unreported conflicts of interests.

 - Scroll down to the results to see tables and figures